×

 All about Mugearite and Tuff Properties

 Know all about Mugearite and Tuff properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Mugearite and Tuff belong to Igneous Rocks.Texture of Mugearite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Tuff is Clastic, Pyroclastic.
 Mugearite appears Dull and Soft and Tuff appears Dull, Vesicular and Foilated.
-The luster of Mugearite is not available while that of Tuff is vitreous to dull.
+The luster of Mugearite is while that of Tuff is vitreous to dull.
 Mugearite is available in black, brown, light to dark grey colors whereas Tuff is available in brown, grey, yellow colors.
 The commercial uses of Mugearite and Tuff are creating artwork.